Araripesuchus: Classification

-There are currently six recognized species within the genus Araripesuchus: A. patagonicus, A. buitreraensis, A. tsangatsangana, A. wegeneri, A. rattoides and the type species A. gomesii.
-The placement of the first African species discovered, A. wegeneri was questioned for a while by various authors.
+As of 2024, seven species were recognized within the genus Araripesuchus: A. gomesii (type species), A. buitreraensis, A. manzanensis, A. patagonicus, A. rattoides, A. tsangatsangana and A. wegeneri.
+The placement of the first African species discovered, A. wegeneri, was questioned for a while by various authors.
 Ortega et al. argued for the assignment of the errant species to another genus based on phylogenetic analysis Further analysis, combined with the discovery of the second African species A. tsangatsangana has shed more light on the placement of A. wegeneri within the genus.
 When analyzed together, the African species support the inclusion of all five first described species into the same genus.

 The genus was originally assigned by Price to the family Uruguaysuchidae in the original 1959 description.
 This classification was followed by Buffetaut in 1981 with the description of A. wegeneri also within the same family.
 However, in their 2000 description of A. patagonicus, Ortega et al. avoided placing the species within the family.
 Instead, it was simply noted that Uruguaysuchus was a possible close relative of the genus.

 Ortega et al. and several other studies place Araripesuchus outside Notosuchia.
 In some phylogenetic analyses, it is placed closer to the clade Neosuchia, which includes modern crocodilians.
 In most recent analyses, however, Araripesuchus is placed as a basal notosuchian.
 The phylogenetic analysis of Soto et al. (2011) joined Araripesuchus with Uruguaysuchus, reinstating the family Uruguaysuchidae.
 This family was found to be the most basal group of Notosuchia.
 Below is a cladogram from the analysis:

+However, recent phylogenetic analyses placed A. wegeneri as a sister taxon of Anatosuchus, questioning the monophyly of the genus.
+Lumping all species into one genus would lead to Uruguaysuchus taking priority, rendering Araripesuchus a junior synonym of Uruguaysuchus.